Its a well known fact. Flossing is an important part of oral health.

 The upside is that once you’re proficient your gums and teeth will thank you.

 Another obstacle with traditional floss is that people have different teeth sizes and more importantly they have different distances between their teeth.
 What this means is that some floss will be a nightmare to use as its too big, too small etc.

 Thankfully over the years a large number of floss types have emerged allowing for any kind of tooth configuration.

 Water flossing, on the other hand, is relatively simple.

-Its used pretty much like an electric toothbrush is.
-All you have to do is run it along your gum lines and adjust the pressure according to what is comfortable for your gums.
+Its used pretty much like an electric toothbrush.
+All you have to do is run it along your gum line and adjust the pressure according to what’s comfortable for you.

 It is advised to move from the back teeth to the front teeth for the most effective cleaning.

 Be sure to start on the lowest pressure setting first too in order to not hurt your gums.